 Treatment Plant Upgrade

-Sunriver Environmental is pleased to announce that construction has officially begun on a major treatment plant facility upgrade with expected completion by Fall 2023.
+Sunriver Environmental is pleased to announce that construction is underway on a major treatment plant facility upgrade with expected completion by Fall 2023.

 In November 2019, Sunriver Environmental listened to the questions and concerns that were voiced at the Sunriver Utilities Wastewater Treatment Plant public meeting.
 We also reviewed comments provided in writing, as well as additional comments we received via email.
 Please know that we value your input, and your specific concerns regarding odor, noise, and aesthetics have been taken into consideration during the ongoing design process.

 Below is a summary of the improvements that are currently planned and underway at our wastewater treatment plant, along with a visual application that may be used to view our progress as changes are made.